Skip to Content

 Every devoted jade plant gardener knows the importance of a drainage hole.
 It helps keep a stable moisture balance and keeps you from the blunder of over or underwatering your jade plants.
 The drainage hole also gives the soil breathing space by drying out and making room for a fresh pour.
 Your watering schedules during the winter boil down to the general appearance of the soil.

-Drying out means a refill, while wet soil means you need to give your jade plants a break.
+Drying out means a refill, while wet soil means you must give your jade plants a break.
 Watering your jade plants from the base once every three weeks is enough to keep it going through the winter season.

 Watering During Summer